King's College, Cambridge Model Publication Scheme

 Many of the College’s Fellows conduct research within their University Departments.
 The College supports research through stipendiary and non-stipendiary Fellowships, and by making small grants available to Fellows to support research activities.

-The College also runs international conferences, workshops and seminars organized by the Research Centre or by individual Fellows, and collaborates with Harvard University through the Centre for History and Economics to facilitate research and conferences in those areas.
+The College also runs international conferences, workshops and seminars organized by the Research Managers or by individual Fellows, and collaborates with Harvard University and Magdalene College through the Centre for History and Economics to facilitate research and conferences in those areas.

 Where our money comes from

 The College funds its activities from academic fees, student ‘room and board’ charges, the income from its conferences and catering business, its invested endowments, and from donations and legacies.
-Information about how the Development Office raises money is available in the annual accounts.
+The Development Office raise money from non-resident members, individuals from outside the College, and grant-making trusts.

 How we spend it

 The priorities of education, religion, learning, and research are considered of equal importance to the College.
 The College’s Annual Report (see section G below) and Annual Accounts (see section B above) include statistics about student enrolment, student performance in comparison with other Cambridge Colleges, usage of the Library and Archives.
-In addition, relevant statistics are included in the Research Committee’s annual report to the Governing Body and the Senior Tutor’s annual report to the Governing Body, published on the minutes website.
-The number of King’s College School members who passed entrance examinations to the senior school of their choice is published in the annual accounts (see section B above).
-The Archive Centre’s annual report, including statistics, is published through links from the Archives Centre's homepage.
-Careers information on Cambridge University graduates is published by the University, at http://www.careers.cam.ac.uk.
+The Research Committee, through the Managers and the Senior Tutor provide annual reports to the Governing Body (see Section A above).

-All the Fellows, with the Provost as Chairman, make up the Governing Body which is the sovereign decision-making body in the College and meets several times per year.
+All the Fellows, along with four elected students and the Provost, make up the Governing Body which is the sovereign decision-making body in the College and meets several times per year.
 The day-to-day running of the College is handled by the College Council, which meets fortnightly during Full Term.
-Various other committees meet as needed and advise the Council.
-See the GTI §1.2 for a list of published information about College committees.
+Various other committees meet regularly and report to the Council.
+See the GTI §1.2 for a list of published information about College committees

-See section A for the minutes and papers of open business of the Council and Governing Body.
+See section A above for the minutes of open business of the Council and Governing Body.

 Employees

 Policies relating to students are given in the student handbook (see section A above).
+The Student intranet also contains information about student accommodation.
 For information about disciplinary proceedings see the GTI § 5.6.

 Facilities and access